PATH Strangle Strategy

 PATH thesis for this strangle

-The market-implied 1-standard-deviation range for PATH extends from approximately $7.52 on the downside to $13.24 on the upside.
+The market-implied 1-standard-deviation range for PATH extends from approximately $9.03 on the downside to $13.01 on the upside.
 A PATH long strangle is the OTM cousin of the straddle: lower up-front cost but the underlying has to travel further past either OTM strike before the position turns profitable at expiration.
-Current PATH IV rank near 75.21% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on PATH at 95.94%.
+Current PATH IV rank near 37.74% is mid-range against its 1-year distribution, so the IV signal is neutral; the strangle thesis on PATH should anchor more to the directional view and the expected-move geometry.
 As a Technology name, PATH options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to PATH-specific events.

 PATH strangle positions are structurally neutral / high-volatility (long premium, OTM); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 PATH positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move PATH alongside the broader basket even when PATH-specific fundamentals are unchanged.
 Always rebuild the position from current PATH chain quotes before placing a trade.